miguel-alv1/Dots-And-Boxes/README.md

 Type `python3 main.py` in terminal while in directory that holds all the project files in this repo.

 # MCTS Runtime with/without Parallelization
+We decided to speed up MCTS by parallelizing the games with the concurrent.futures Python module which allows for asynchronous execution performed with seperate processes using ProcessPoolExecutor.
+We decided to parallelize the games when multiple games are being played via the --numGames argument since each game does not give any valuable information to the next game that might be lost due to running multiple processes at the same time.

 **Runtime without Parallelization:**